Canada national rugby league team: 2010 onwards: Revival

 In 2010, a new governing body, Canada Rugby League, was formed.
 Their first comeback game was in 2010 in the War at the Shore tournament, where they played New England Immortals, a New England representative team, and the New York Knights AMNRL club team, losing both games.
 The team's international comeback was later in the year in September in the inaugural Colonial Cup.
 Later that year they competed in the Rugby League Atlantic Cup in Jacksonville, Florida.

 Canada's first win since they were reformed came the following year in 2011 against Jamaica.
 They collected their second win in September, against the US in the second game of the Colonial Cup.
 However, due to an earlier loss to the US and the resulting aggregate scores, Canada was unable to win the Cup.
 Canada's international season finished up with a defeat against South Africa, in a warm up game before their 2013 World Cup qualifiers campaign.

 In 2014, Stuart Donlan was appointed as head coach.
 Donlan's first game was the 2014 Colonial Cup's only fixture.
 He coached Canada to a famous victory which made them the Colonial Cup champions for the very first time.
 Aaron Zimmerle, the head coach of the Tweed Heads Seagulls, took over the main coaching role in 2015 in their 2017 World Cup qualifying campaign.

 After failing to qualify for the 2017 World Cup, the Canada Rugby League Board appointed Benjamin Fleming as coach on a three-year deal.
 Canada Rugby League Association Vice President David Graham said "the board's decision to appoint Fleming as Head Coach was based on the hard work and passion he has shown since returning to the association last year."

 Current squad

-Canada squad for March 1, 2024 match against the USA Hawks.
+Canada squad for 22nd November, 2025 match against Jamaica.